Today, calloo callay, the Fox Spirit Book of Love has gone live! Woohoo!

 I’m in the final stages of prepping the 2021 Mermaids of St Senara patreon launch of loveliness and it’s getting really exciting!
 Allllll the mermaids!
 All of them!
 And quite a few stone witches, shapeshifters and portal hopping rogues as well.

-It’s going to be quite a mix of time periods too – the Call of the Running Tide novella is very firmly modern day urban fantasy; the short fiction, however, spans Iron Age to modern, with the odd side trip offworld.
+It’s going to be quite a mix of time periods too – spanning from Iron Age to modern, with the odd side trip offworld.
 You can expect a varied selection of portal fantasy, sword & sorcery, historic fantasy, urban fantasy and horror, with both standalone stories and a glorious collection of cross-over fic with characters getting all up in each others business!

 More details on all of that coming soon…